SDBowen/auto-tripping/README.md

 - Refactor to clean tests code
 - Review rspec for Trip model validations
 - Review server-side processing for datatables
+- Add gitter notifications for all db actions

 ## Models: